david-yost/BookNotes/good-to-great.md

 - There was no systematic executive compensation that lead a company from good to great based on the study cases.
 - In a good-to-great transformation, people are not your most important asset.
 The right people are.

-> The only way to delivery to the people who are achieving is to not burden them with the people who are not achieving.
+> The only way to deliver to the people who are achieving is to not burden them with the people who are not achieving.
 > **-unknown Wells Fargo executive**

 > ### How to be rigorous and not ruthless